zm1990s/dify-docs/en/guides/application-publishing/launch-your-webapp-quickly/README.md

 ![](../../../../img/en-web-app-settings.png)

 {% hint style="info" %}
-The Web App language currently supports: English, Chinese, Traditional Chinese, Portuguese, German, Japanese, Korean, Ukrainian, and Vietnamese.
-If you need to add more languages, you can submit an Issue on GitHub to seek support or submit a PR to contribute code.
+Currently, Web App supports multiple languages: English, Simplified Chinese, Traditional Chinese, Portuguese, German, Japanese, Korean, Ukrainian, and Vietnamese.
+If you want more languages to be supported, you can submit an Issue on GitHub to seek support or submit a PR to contribute code.
 {% hint style="info" %}

 {% content-ref url="web-app-settings.md" %}